 Flight, Minibus, Public Bus

 During this trip, we've hand-picked a selection of premium, and upper-range comfortable hotels for your stay.
-In the Sacred Valley, for example, you will be accommodated in an 18th-century building built up against the Andean mountainside, with accommodation centred around a traditional courtyard and surrounded by beautiful gardens.
-In Cusco we stay in a colonial building right in the heart of the historic city.
-We have chosen this hotel for its superb location close to the city's main sites, and for its character and historic significance.
+In Lima, for example, we use a four-star rated hotel in Miraflores, which provides comfort and excellent amenities within walking distance of the sea front as well as some of the best restaurants in the city.
+In the Sacred Valley you will be accommodated in a historical built up against the Andean mountainside, with accommodation centred around a traditional courtyard and surrounded by beautiful gardens.
+In Cusco we stay in a colonial building close to the heart of the historic city.
+We have chosen this hotel for its location just a 15 minute walk from the main sites of the city, and for its character and historic significance.
 However, due to the age of the building the walls are thin so we recommend ear plugs for light sleepers.
-In Arequipa, our hotel is an elegant 4* right on the main plaza.
-With a rooftop swimming pool and terrace, it's a great place for a sunset pisco sour and views of the city.

 Peru's cuisine is fresh, varied and absolutely delicious.
 While many dishes use aji peppers, this serves to add flavour rather than real heat - so you'll find the food lightly spicy but not burningly hot.
 Dishes do tend to centre around meat and seafood, but most (not all) restaurants are noticing the increase in vegetarians and are able to adapt with mushrooms, grains or vegetables.
 We recommend that you look through the trip notes to see what's included, and judge whether this is the right trip for you.

 We strongly recommend that you check your government's travel advisory for up-to-date information and advice about your destination: safety and security, entry requirements, health, local laws and customs.
 For UK citizens, check the latest Foreign, Commonwealth & Development Office advice.